johan/node/doc/api.markdown

  Emitted when the server closes.

-### http.createServer(requestListener, [options])
+### http.createServer(requestListener)

-Returns a new web server object.
+Returns a new http.Server object (which inherits net.Server).

-The `options` argument is optional.
-The
-`options` argument accepts the same values as the options argument for `net.Server`.

-The `requestListener` is a function which is automatically added to the `'request'` event.
+The `requestListener` is an optional function which is automatically added to the `'request'` event.

 ### Event: 'request'